Tom Flannery: Career

 In 2012 he released a full band record called Teen Angst and the Green Flannel, a song cycle written from the perspective of a 17-year-old boy.
 OurTownRadio.net wrote that "“This is bona-fide rock n' roll soul food.
 “Teen angst and the green flannel” kicks in the door as well as anything done by the stooges and the who in their primes.."
+It was the first of 3 records by his band Tom Flannery and the Shillelaghs.

+This first full band record was followed up by a trilogy of duo records made with Bret Alexander, the primary songwriter and guitarist of the Pennsylvania roots rock band The Badlees.